top of page

 How the Canadian Consumer Verification & Safety Bureau (CCVSB) Can Help

-The Canadian Consumer Verification & Safety Bureau (CCVSB) is an independent organization that provides business verification, safety reviews, and consumer documentation support.
+The independent Canadian customer Verification & Safety Bureau (CCVSB) offers customer documentation support, safety reviews, and business verification.

 Our services include: